ems-project/elasticms-dev-docker/README.md

 If you want to switch from one version to the other execute ```docker-compose down``` before changing working directory.
 In order to ensure there is no conflict in processes name.

+---
+**NOTE**

+The command ```docker-compose down``` won't delete persisted data (i.e. database's data)', nevertheless if you switch from elastic stack version to another be aware elasticsearch data are not share.
+You'll have to reindex your content if something has changed in the data source.

+---

 #Requirements
 In order to have a working elasticsearch cluster you must have at least [4GB dedicated to you docker environment](https://github.com/elastic/elasticsearch/issues/51196).
 You might also want to check those [production recommendations](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-prod-prerequisites).